 There are few plugins, I personally never miss to install on my WordPress blogs and Content sites.

-- Revision Control – This plugin lets me control over the Revision functionality of the WordPress.
+- Revision Control – This plugin lets me control the Revision functionality of WordPress.
 When you use WordPress backend to start new article/post, by default WordPress saves many revision of your post depending upon how long you take to write one article, I do limit this to max 3 revisions on my blogs as I have a habit of saving draft when I make a major change in the posts.

-- Jetpack by WordPress.com – Jetpack plugin features many things needed for the WordPress sites, but for me, its “Free CDN”.
+- Jetpack by WordPress.com – Jetpack plugin features many things needed for the WordPress sites, but for me, it’s “Free CDN”.